dstollie/documentation/action-filter.md

 Basic usage
 -----------

-The `Action` class is a wrapper of the WordPress action/hook API.
-The class only handles a method in order to register/add action hooks.
+With the `Action` and the `Filter` class you can register and remove WordPress actions and filters using the API/Hook.
+These classes are simple wrappers around the default WordPress functions.

 To register an action, simply use the `add()` method like so: